vykuang/nba-stats-streamlit/README.md

     * player season,
     * comparison season
 * Streamlit will have a visualization template for the season stats, and how they might differ or overlap with each other
-    * Distributions of key stats across the seasons, e.g. PTS, 3GA
+    * Distributions of key stats across the seasons, e.g. PTS, 3GA via violion plots
     * Run the pre-trained model to find similar players based on user input
-    * Visualize contrast the player comps on a scatterplot
+    * Visualize and contrast the player comps on a scatterplot
+        * Include the label's top players in the comparison scatterplot
+    * Bar graph to view comparisons of individual stat of:
+        * selected player
+        * similar player
+        * lowest and top ranked player from both current and comparison season?
+* [optional] Add toggle to select comparison stat.
+Perhaps we only want PFD (personal fouls drawn), FTM, FTA
 ```

 ## How do we get there?